csc2430-master/Lab2-Starter/README.md

 * *seeking*
 * *.*

 Note that a comma by itself or a period by itself is treated as a “word.”
 If there were no blank characters between the letters of a word and the punctuation mark, then the letters and the punctuation mark together would form a “word.”
-Blank characters what are used to break the string into words, but the blanks themselves never are “words” themselves.
+Blank characters are used to break the string into words, but the blanks themselves never are “words” themselves.

 Each time the program encounters a “word” it will record it in your in-memory “word database.”
 This database keeps track of how many times each word is seen (occurrence count) and maintains a running total of rating numbers (score total).